allguidehub/uhcmedicare/index.rst

 - Download or print your UHC ID card
 - Manage prescriptions and wellness tools

-🔐 Step 2: How to Log In to Your UHC Account
+🔐 How to Log In to Your UHC Account
 -------------------------------------------

 Once registered, logging in is very easy: